cyberark/secrets-provider-for-k8s/README.md

 # Development

-We welcome contributions of all kinds to Cyberark Secrets Provider for Kubernetes.
+We welcome contributions of all kinds to CyberArk Secrets Provider for Kubernetes.
 For instructions on how to get started and descriptions of our development workflows, see our [contributing guide](CONTRIBUTING.md).

 # Documentation